MatteoTamine1709/WebServer/README.md

   - [ ] Reduce memory footprint
   - [ ] Reduce CPU usage

+### Architecture

+The server is composed of 3 main parts:

+- The server itself
+- The endpoints
+- The hot reloader

+The server is the main part of the project.
+It is the one that handles the requests and sends them to the endpoints.
+It also handles the config file and the logger.

+The endpoints are the files that are loaded by the server and are used to handle the requests.
+They are compiled into a shared library and loaded by the server.

+The hot reloader is a separate project that is used to watch for changes in the endpoints folder and rebuild the shared library.
+It is also able to send a signal to the server to reload the endpoints.

+### Internal system of the server

+I would like to have MAX_THREAD number of threads that are always running and waiting for a request.
+When a request comes in, it is added to a queue and the first available thread will take it and handle it.
+If there are no available threads, the request is added to the queue and will be handled when a thread is available.

 ### Routing System

 As of right now, we are loading the endpoints from compiled shared library in each folder using a Next like approach.
 We are able to manage all methods as long as they are defined, otherwise 404 is returned.